-Thousands of children in our area suffer from a lack of access to dental care.
-It affects their health, their speech and their school attendance.
-They suffer pain and embarrassment.
+Thousands of children in our area suffer from a lack of access to dental care that affects their health, speech, school attendance, and even their self-confidence.
 Ronald McDonald House Charities and The Tooth Truck, Inc. are addressing this need with the Ronald McDonald Care Mobile, fondly known as the “Tooth Truck.”
 Since its debut in July 2002, over 31,225 children have been treated through more than 65,794 dental appointments valued at over $22.3 million.
 The philosophy of The Tooth Truck is to complete each child’s treatment plan so every patient has a healthy smile.

 Why the need is so great.

-- 52% of six- to eight-year-olds already have tooth decay.(2)
+- 52% of six- to eight-year-olds already have tooth decay.
+2

 - 71% of Missouri dentists do not accept Medicaid patients because the reimbursement rate for their service is so low.